JaDetGodtDu/nodejs_exam/readme.md

 - Set up /signup creation of pet logic - In the frontend?
 Automatically when a user is created?
 (DONE)

-- Add more stat logic (Can't play when energy=0 etc.)
+- Add more stat logic (Can't play when energy=0, hunger=0 decays health etc.)

 - Set up admin system in frontend